Lazaro Nyalandu: Early life and career

 Nyalandu pursued secondary and primary education in Tanzania.
-He went to Kibaha Boys' Secondary School and to Illboru Secondary School.
+He went to Kibaha Boys' Secondary School and to Ilboru Secondary School.
 In all these levels he obtained Division One (First Class) in the National Examination.
 Nyalandu pursued his primary education at Pohama Primary School in his home village in Singida.

 Prior to joining party politics, Nyalandu worked as an international affairs and development advisor for the Equal Opportunity Trust Fund, Tanzania from 1999 to 2000.
 This fund was established and run by Anna Mkapa, the wife of the former president of the United Republic of Tanzania.
 Before that, Nyalandu served as operations banker at Northwest Bank in Minneapolis from 1998 to 1999.

 Non-political leadership and governance experience

 In April 2015, Nyalandu was appointed vice chair of the New International Executive Board of Directors of Africa Travel Association (ATA), a New York-based trade association promoting travel and tourism to Africa and strengthening intra-Africa partnerships.

 Nyalandu has previously served in a number of organizations' boards including chairing the Finance Committee of the Board of Trustees of Tanzania National Parks Authority (TANAPA) from 2007 to 2010.

 Nyalandu was also a student leader, known for his role as the national president of Tanzania Christian Students Fellowship (TCSF), commonly known as UKWATA in Tanzania, from 1991 to 1993.